 Most commonly, low oil pressure means that the oil level is low, especially when it happens at idle.
 It could also mean that the oil quality is poor, you have a clogged oil filter, the oil pump is defective, the oil pressure gauge could be faulty, or you might be using the wrong grade of oil for your car or the weather.

 If the oil level dips too low, it can cause a change in pressure when the engine is idling.
 The pump can’t work with the right amount of oil when it gets too low.
 With this issue, you might also notice the oil pressure dips during turns at higher speeds since the oil is moving from side to side, away from the sensors.

 Low oil levels can be a simple oversight, while other times, it can be due to a mechanical problem.
 You need to know what’s causing it if you want to fix it.

 RELATED: How to Check Your Car’s Engine Oil

 If you hadn’t changed the oil in the engine when you were supposed to, it could affect the pressure.
 As the oil becomes contaminated and dirty, it loses many of its original properties.

-The oil structure changes, thereby leading to a loss of pressure.
-It’s also less able to clean and protect the engine the way it should.
+The oil structure changes, leading to a loss of pressure.
+Its efficacy will also diminish, and it won’t be able to clean and protect the engine the way it should.